-- More transparency and control of their supply chains, which can improve quality control, flexibility and time to market, while lowering supply chain risk that often comes from offshore production. - Producing near the consumer often reduces total costs by shortening supply chains and contributing to a lean and agile strategy, with reduced waste. - Tapping into a large network of local and regional supply chain stakeholders, from your local MEP Center, to trade, economic development and workforce development organizations and local and regional government agencies that might have timely incentives.
+- More transparency and control of their supply chains, which can improve quality control, flexibility and time to market, while lowering supply chain risk that often comes from offshore production. - Producing near the consumer often reduces total costs by shortening supply chains and contributing to a lean and agile strategy, with reduced waste. - Tapping into a large network of local and regional supply chain stakeholders, from the UT Center for Industrial Services, to trade, economic development and workforce development organizations and local and regional government agencies that might have timely incentives.

-How the TMEP Can Help: The Importance of Relationship Capital
+How TMEP Can Help: The Importance of Relationship Capital